Convert My Blood Sugar

 Frequently Asked Questions

-Why does my CGM show different units to my GP's blood test results?
+Why does my glucose meter show different units than my doctor's lab results?

-A single fasting reading of 7.0 mmol/L or above is one of the diagnostic criteria for diabetes, but diagnosis is not based on a single result alone.
-UK guidance requires either two separate fasting readings above the threshold, or one abnormal result alongside clear symptoms of diabetes.
-Random (non-fasting) glucose readings above 11.1 mmol/L (200 mg/dL) with symptoms can also support a diagnosis.
-Your GP will interpret results in the context of your full clinical picture.
+A single fasting reading of 126 mg/dL or above is one of the diagnostic criteria for diabetes, but diagnosis is not based on a single result alone.
+Standard practice requires either two separate abnormal test results, or one abnormal result alongside clear symptoms of diabetes.
+Random (non-fasting) glucose readings above 200 mg/dL (11.1 mmol/L) with symptoms can also support a diagnosis, as can an A1C of 6.5% or above.
+Your doctor will interpret results in the context of your full clinical picture.

 What is a normal blood sugar level for a non-diabetic person?

-For a person without diabetes, a normal fasting blood sugar is between 4.0 and 5.9 mmol/L (72 to 106 mg/dL).
-After eating, levels typically rise but should return below 7.8 mmol/L (140 mg/dL) within two hours.
+For a person without diabetes, a normal fasting blood sugar is between 70 and 99 mg/dL (3.9 to 5.5 mmol/L).
+After eating, levels typically rise but should return below 140 mg/dL (7.8 mmol/L) within two hours.
 Throughout the day, non-diabetic blood sugar generally stays within a fairly narrow range, as the body's insulin response keeps glucose tightly regulated.

 How accurate is this converter?